ShadeLab/PAPER_Dunivin_meta_arsenic/Yeh_Notes.md

 *arsM* uses `MIN_LENGTH=160  # minimum assembled protein contigs`
 * The rest of the genes use `MIN_LENGTH=150`
 * some of my clusters have files beginning with the name `cen01_45` because I forgot to change the name
+* "cluster" means there is a cluster, "done" means I executed `assessment.sh`, "copied" means i copied the `final_prot.fasta` file fom the cluster to the `/xander/databases_GENE` folder

 | | arsB  | aioA | arrA | acr3 | arxA | arsC_glut | arsC_thio | arsD | arsM | rplB |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |